NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

 ## Select Device

 Opens the drop-down with the list of devices connected to the computer.
-You can choose a device from the list of connected devices to perform further actions on the device such as programming.
+You can choose a device from the list of connected devices to perform further actions on the device such as configuring.

 ## Actions